TrellixVulnTeam/Trillo_VNHD/README.md

 # Trillo

-## Trillo is a Web App which enables user to explore hotels around web.
+## Trillo is a Web App(fictional) which enables user to explore hotels around web.
 Have a Visit 👇

 [Trillo](https://prathameshbelurkar.github.io/Trillo/)